rbowsley/lamplighthelp/source/16-13-3_Troubleshooting_Profile_Data_Uploads.markdown

 - All column names must exactly match field names in Lamplight.
 If a field has not been successfully matched, see if you can identify a difference between the column name in your spreadsheet and the field name in Lamplight.
 - Open the .csv file using a basic text editor (such as Notepad in Windows or TextEdit on a Mac) and see what has been saved.
 This can help to identify a difference in the actual text of the file and what is being displayed in Excel.
 - If date columns do not match or are different when viewing the .csv as plain text, click in the cell in Excel and check what it shows you.
-The cell format may need to be changed to 'Text' to avoid the date being formatted differently.
+The cell format may need to be changed to 'Text' (in Excel, using a formula, not just formatting as text) to avoid the date being formatted differently.
 - Occasionally a translation in the system could affect the name used to import (for example, if ‘Last name’ in your system has been renamed to ‘Family name’).
 Check in Admin > System Administration > Customise Lamplight > change terms used in Lamplight for en_GB and use the original, untranslated terms.
+Your data file should include the untranslated field names (the [built-in ones are listed in section 16.13.1](/help/index/p/16.13.1)).

 If you are seeking to upload to existing profiles:
-- Ensure that the profile ID numbers have been clearly matched to the correct profiles.
+- Ensure that the profile ID numbers have been matched to the correct profiles.
 - Check that the selected profile type (e.g. {{person}}, {{org}} or {{family}}) and role (e.g. {{user}}, {{staff}} or {{volunteer}}) are the same as the type and role of the profiles to which you are uploading data.

 ### File Could Not Be Parsed Properly Error